With Easter falling late this year, many people will be taking advantage by hitting the slopes over the next few weeks.

 Do you know your limits?

 Our capacity for sport and exercise changes through life.
 What we’re capable of at 27 isn’t necessarily what we can handle at 57, or following an injury.
 So part of the answer to skiing with arthritis is mental: to have an alert sense of your own ability so you don’t put yourself at unnecessary risk.
 Remember to take care in the late season, as temperatures begin to rise.
-This changes the make-up of the snow, which we find often leads to a jump in knee-related injuries – a point we made in our last blog [please add link when live].
+This changes the make-up of the snow, which we find often leads to a jump in knee-related injuries – a point we made in our last blog.
 Bad skiing injuries are relatively rare, thankfully.
 But if you’re skiing with arthritis, it pays to be cautious.

 Concerned about skiing with arthritis?
 We’re always happy to take a look at your knees and offer advice.
 You can make an appointment easily on our booking page.